Challenging DSS Discrimination Toolkit

 - refusing to let you view a property, even though you can afford it

-- not considering you for a tenancy because you’re on benefits, such as universal credit or housing benefit
+- not considering you for an occupation contract because you’re on benefits, such as universal credit or housing benefit

 - advertising properties as ‘no DSS’, ‘no benefits’ or ‘working professionals only.